There are a number of different ways to help treat diarrhoea and medicines you can have.

 Medicines to help with diarrhoea

-Drugs that help to control diarrhoea are called anti diarrhoeals.
+Medicines that help to control diarrhoea are called anti diarrhoeals.
 There are several different types available from chemist shops without a prescription.
 But others need to be prescribed by your doctor or nurse.

 Anti diarrhoea medicines